-There are a number of emerging data sources and search tools that are helping retail security teams more efficiently catch data breaches early on.
+There are a number of emerging data sources and search tools that are helping enterprise security teams more efficiently catch data breaches early on.
 But before we get into these solutions, what do data breach risks currently look like?

 Data Breaches: Current Trends

 If one thing can be gathered from recent industry reports, it’s that data breaches have blown up in the last two years.
 According to IBM’s 2020 X-Force Threat Intelligence Index, over 8.5 billion records were leaked in 2019—a more than 200% increase from 2018.

 What’s more, threat actors are adapting their usual course of targets.
 Media, education, and government all notably increased as targets in 2019, and retail moved up to the number two most targeted industry, only slightly behind the financial sector.
 These targets are expected to shift more in the direction of government, work-from-home staff, and healthcare over the next year as a result of the coronavirus pandemic and associated cyber threats.

 Organizations can also expect to spend an average of USD $3.92 million per breach (or USD $8.19 million in the United States), according to IBM and Ponemon Institute’s 2019 Cost of a Data Breach Report.

 Considering that the average breach size consists of a “modest” 25,575 records, these costs could escalate quickly with mega breaches and fines for violating newer, evolving privacy laws like the GDPR.